geodesymiami/rsmas_insar/docs/README.md

 ingest_insarmaps.py $SAMPLESDIR/GalapagosSenDT128.template
 export_ortho_geo.py $SAMPLESDIR/GalapagosSenDT128.template
 ````
-The different processing steps are recorded in `./log`.
+The  processing steps are recorded in the `./log` file in your project directory.

 ### 5. Download data: --step download
 text from wiki.
 How to properly arrange the different steps for readthedocs?